 1. Please ensure the Table of Materials has information on all materials and equipment used, especially those mentioned in the Protocol.

+The Table of Materials has need updated.
+Changes have been highlighted in yellow.

 Video:

 1. Please increase the volume of your audio mix by 6dB.

+The audio mix has been updated.
+Please note that we have currently uploaded the low-resolution version of the updated video only (to meet the file size requirements of the system).

 Reviewers' comments: